MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-preview-subscription-sign-up.md

 ## Create a new CDS environment

 1. Provision a new Project Operations CDS deployment environment by following instructions in the topic, [CDS deployment model](lite-deployment.md).
-When selecting environment type make sure to use Trial (Subscription based).
+When you select the environment typem make sure to use **Trial (Subscription based)**.
 ![New environment](./media/19CreateEnvironment.png)

 2. Select the **Enable Dynamics 365 apps** setting, and leave **Automatically deploy these apps** blank.